Docs

 "https://beta.vilvik.com/api/v1/submissions/?page_size=20"

-Returns a cursor-paginated object.
+Returns a cursor-paginated page.
 Filtering by status, date, name, and more is in Filtering submissions and results.
 Scope: submissions:read.
-SDK: client.submissions.list(...).

 cursor=""